 Finally, as noted elsewhere in this memorandum, it is necessary to reiterate that MPWMD did not consider the Proposed Modification's potential environmental effects in isolation.
 MPWMD clearly summarized the effects of the ASR Project, as modified, evaluated the impacts associated with the Proposed Modification, and then subsequently considered whether the Proposed Modification would result in any new environmental effects or increase the severity of a previously identified impact.
-In order to determine whether the Proposed Modification would increase the severity of a previously identified impact, MPWMD necessarily considered whether the Proposed Modification would contribute (i.e., add) to a previously identified impact.
+In order to determine whether the Proposed Modification would increase the severity of a previously identified impact, MPWMD necessarily considered whether the Proposed Modification would increase the severity of a previously identified impact, MPWMD necessarily considered whether the Proposed Modification would contribute (i.e., add) to a previously identified impact.
 MPWMD appropriately concluded that the Proposed Modification would not increase the severity of a previously identified impact.